-Learning Objective: 02-02 The various types of securities brokers and brokerage.
+Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-02 The various types of securities brokers and brokerage accounts.
+Level of Difficulty: 1 Easy Section: 2.2 Topic: Margin Account

-Topic: margin account

 - 28. Which one of the following statements is correct? - A. The call money rate is the rate of interest brokerage firms charge on margin loans. - B. The spread is the fee a deep-discount broker charges to execute a trade. - C. The percentage of a purchase paid for with borrowed funds is referred to as the margin. - D. A margin loan is treated as an asset on an account balance sheet. - E. Margin is equal to account equity divided by the value of the securities owned.